damphat/Sigobase/Sigobase.Generator/ReadMe.md

-﻿# SigoGenerator
+﻿# Sigobase.Generator
-Generate all possible sigo values using SigoChema
+Generate all possible sigo values using SigoSchema

 This project will generate data for unit tests, making writing unit tests easier and fun.